 Several things will play a part in how much this insurance costs, including:

-The right landlord insurance will protect you and your property in a number of situations.
+The right cover will protect you and your property in a number of situations.
 By renting your property to another, you are assuming a great deal of risk, and being responsible for the damages that might occur could be devastating without the right coverage.
-Protect yourself and your investment today by talking with an insurance agent, who will help you choose the right coverage for your property.
+Protect yourself and your investment today by talking with an insurance broker, who will help you choose the right coverage for your property.